 - Participants must stop and assist the rescue when encountering an accident such as finding a person in distress or injured during the race, as life is the top priority.

-- Participants must keep your mobile phone on all the time (airplane mode is not allowed).
+- Participants must keep your mobile phone on all the time (airplane mode is not allowed, we may contact you by SMS or call during the race).

 - Bear bells must be turned off in city areas, and residential areas.
 Participant must travel quietly at night.